 2. Light Sources

 Keep flashlights, batteries, candles, lighters, and matches on hand.
+If you use candles, remember that they can be fire hazard so use them sparingly and carefully.
 Also keep battery powered lamp, kerosene lamps, or solar powered outdoor lights to keep main areas lit.

 3. Insulated Bedding

 Invest in a kerosene heater/ propane heater and the fuel to run them in an emergency.
+Use safe, indoor-rated propane or kerosene heaters, and ensure proper ventilation to avoid carbon monoxide poisoning.
 Here are some more ways to heat your house in an emergency.

 5. Drinking Water